Voxli Voxli

 Understanding Test Results

-The test result dialog
+The test result page

-• Right side - The conversation transcript.
+• Right side - the conversation transcript.
 Shows the back-and-forth between the AI tester (simulating a user) and your agent.

 A test result showing the conversation transcript alongside assertion outcomes